-The Tier 2 objective is especially concerning since it calls for doubling the number of acres managed by prescribed fire from 10,000 acres per year to 20,000 acres.
-It then goes on to say that it will restore fire-adapted ecozones but will also be used across ecozones.
+The Tier 2 objective is especially concerning since it calls for doubling the number of acres managed by prescribed fire from 10,000 acres per year to 20,000 acres annually.
+It then goes on to say that it will restore fire-adapted ecozones but will be used across ecozones.
+The fact that the plan calls for increasing by 20,000 acres the area burned each year is frightening.
 To understand the amount of acreage involved, 20,000 acres is comparable in size to the combined wildfire damage in 2016 which included the side of Mount LeConte, part of the town of Gatlinburg, Chimney Tops, and Wayah Bald combined.
 Since this plan is to be the guideline for the next 15 years, that would imply that 300,000 acres (20,000 x 15) or nearly one third of the Southern Appalachians could be subject to burning during the execution of this plan.